SFe-Team-was-taken/SFe/sfe-specification-4.1-dev.md

 - It gives us a new horizon to experiment with longer, higher quality samples.
 - There are also many other advantages of the RIFF64 format.

 The SFe project started in 2020 as a proposal for a successor to legacy SF2.04 by Polyphone developer and SFe team member davy7125.
-Starting off as "SF3", it was renamed to avoid confusion with Werner SF3, firstly to "SF32 and SF64" but eventually to "SFe".
+Starting off as "SF3", it was renamed to avoid confusion with Werner SF3, firstly to "SF32 and SF64" but eventually to **SFe**.

 ## 1.4 Scope and purpose